Who this guide is for

-- Money to pay a translator to translate your marriage certificate into English, if required
+- money to pay a translator to translate your marriage certificate into English, if needed,

-- A copy of your separation agreement or court order(s)
+- a copy of your separation agreement or court order(s), if you have any,

-- A recent photo of the other person, if required
+- a recent photo of the other person, if needed, and

-- Your change of name certificate, if required
+- your change of name certificate, if needed.

 Your marriage certificate